combatopera/venvpool/README.md

 # venvpool
-Run your scripts using an automated pool of virtual environments
+Run your Python scripts using an automated pool of virtual environments for their requirements

 ## Install
 These are generic installation instructions.